sofyankirat/alx-low_level_programming/0x08-recursion/README.md

 FYI: The standard library provides a different function: sqrt.
 Run man sqrt to learn more. script 7: Write a function that returns 1 if the input integer is a prime number, otherwise return 0.
 Prototype: int is_prime_number(int n);
+script 8: Write a function that returns 1 if a string is a palindrome and 0 if not.
+Prototype: int is_palindrome(char *s);
+An empty string is a palindrome